klasbo/TTK4145/Project/README.md

 Main requirements
 -----------------
-Be reasonable: There are surely many semantic hoops that you can jump through to create something that is "technically correct"...
+Be reasonable: There are surely many semantic hoops that you can jump through to create something that is "technically correct".
+Contact us if you feel that something is clearly ambiguous or missing from these requirements.

 No orders are lost
- - Once the light on an external button (calling an elevator to that floor, top 6 buttons) is turned on, an elevator should arrive at that floor.
+ - Once the light on an external button (calling an elevator to that floor; top 6 buttons on the control panel) is turned on, an elevator should arrive at that floor
- - Similarly for an internal button (telling the elevator what floor you want to exit at, front 4 buttons), but only the elevator at that specific workspace should take the order.
+ - Similarly for an internal button (telling the elevator what floor you want to exit at; front 4 buttons on the control panel), but only the elevator at that specific workspace should take the order
+ - If the elevator is disconnected from the network, it should still serve whatever orders are currently "in the system" (ie whatever lights are showing)
+   - It should also serve the internal orders, so that people can exit the elevator even if it is disconnected

 Multiple elevators should be more efficient than one
  - Distribute the orders across the elevators in a reasonable way